OpenBMB/ChatDev/wiki.md

 ### Art
 ![demo](misc/ChatChain_Visualization_Art.png)
-- Compared to Default, the Art setting adds a phase before CodeCompleteAll called Art
+- Compared to Default, the Art setting adds a phase before CodeThisProject called Art
 - The Art phase will first discuss the name and description of the images assets, then use ``openai.Image.create`` to generate the images based on the description.
 - You can use default setting using ``python3 run.py --config "Art"`` or just ignore the config parameter.